 Protect your property with natural pest prevention.

-Check your patio furniture occasionally — it’s not hard to lift the cover and make sure there’s nothing amiss, especially if you’re storing items in your yard, garage, or a shed on your property.
+Check your patio furniture occasionally.
+Lift the covers and make sure there’s nothing amiss, especially if you’re storing items in your yard, garage, or a shed on your property.
 Even if items are stored off-site, like boats, RV’s, or a rented storage unit, it’s worth paying a visit to big investments like these.
 Just two mice can turn into dozens in a matter of months.

 The other thing you need to do is make sure your stuff isn’t attractive to rodents and bugs.